 ‘Oh The Places You’ll Go’ by Dr. Seuss was one of my favorite childhood books.
 Never in my wildest dreams had I imaged it would become my adult reality.
 Little did I know how much was involved in the “going” part of the story.
 With a 5 and 1 year old we took a leap of faith and accepted a two-year overseas assignment in Shanghai, China.
-We left Newark with a stroller, 2 car seats, 12 checked bags, 4 carryon bags, 4 personal bags and what feels like there should be a joke about a kitchen sink here somewhere too, although I always keep my sink next to the food processor, because I read in food processor reviews, that’s the easier and better way to set it up.
-I even remmber reading a vitamix 300 vs 5200 review because I actually bought a blender to take with me so I was able to do my daily smoothies there, only God knows why I didn’t do so in China, I was able to do all my recipes from the Village Bakery, which turned out extremely delicious.
+We left Newark with a stroller, 2 car seats, 12 checked bags, 4 carryon bags, 4 gucci bag classic and what feels like there should be a joke about a kitchen sink here somewhere too, although I always keep my sink next to the food processor, because I read in food processor reviews, that’s the easier and better way to set it up.
+I even remember reading a vitamix 300 vs 5200 review because I actually bought a blender to take with me so I was able to do my daily smoothies there.
+Only God knows why I didn’t do so in China – I was able to do all my recipes from the Village Bakery, which turned out extremely delicious.
 I even got some great sleep after the entire day, I even found out about these couple sleeping positions and what they mean.

 We had traveled quite a bit in the US prior to this and were familiar with the carrier through the airport routine.
 For those taking a first flight with baby, toddler, even big kid, I highly recommend putting them in them in a carrier from the car to your gate area.
 There is nothing worse than trying to chase down a toddler in a crowded airport, ask me how i know.